Optimal control strategy for collisional Brownian engines: Optimal Control strategy

-At this point, it is important to emphasize that the boundary conditions require the velocity to switch from $v_1$ to $v_2 = -v_1$ at $t = \tau/2$, and back again at $t = \tau$.
+\GF{At this point, it is thus crucial to distinguish the two levels of our optimization.
+First, the shape of the protocol is derived from maximizing work/power, ensuring it is inherently a maximum power protocol.
+Second, the duration of its strokes is determined by maximizing efficiency, yielding a functional and efficient two-stroke engine cycle.
+At the same time,} it is important to emphasize that the boundary conditions enforced by the optimization procedure require the velocity to switch from $v_1$ to $v_2 = -v_1$ at $t = \tau/2$, and back again at $t = \tau$ \GF{(see Appendix~\ref{derivation})}.
 Since the velocities must remain constant during each stroke, maintaining this condition requires impulsive forces at the transitions, i.e.,

 Note that the presence of inertia is essential for the cycle to operate properly, as the velocity jumps between strokes require impulsive forces proportional to the system’s mass.
-This implies that the OP can only be realized in systems where inertial effects play a significant role.
-With all constants determined, the OP is found to be $F(t) = F_{\rm{out}}(t) + F_{\rm{in}}(t)$, where $F_{\rm{out}}$ and $F_{\rm{in}}$ act on $0 \leq t \leq \tau/2$ and $\tau/2 \leq t \leq \tau$, respectively, and are given by
+This implies that the OS can only be realized in systems where inertial effects play a significant role.
+With all constants determined, the OS is found to be $F(t) = F_{\rm{out}}(t) + F_{\rm{in}}(t)$, where $F_{\rm{out}}$ and $F_{\rm{in}}$ act on $0 \leq t \leq \tau/2$ and $\tau/2 \leq t \leq \tau$, respectively, and are given by